 Recommended by Lara from Both Feet On The Road

-Piedmont Park is a beautiful large urban park, which in itself is already one of the great things to do in Atlanta.
+Piedmont Park is a beautiful large urban park, which is already one of the great things to do in Atlanta.

-But what if I told there is an even better way to explore Piedmont Park?
+But what if I told you there is an even better way to explore Piedmont Park?

 Yes, that’s right, there is a unique and memorable way to spends a day in Piedmont Park!
 Because what’s better than visiting this stunning urban park while also enjoying live music at one of the best festivals in Atlanta?

-Music Midtown is one of those great festivals and it’s held annually on every third weekend of September.
+Music Midtown is one of those great festivals, and it’s held annually every third weekend of September.
 You can expect a mix of rock backs, hip-hip artists, and top 40 pop artists.

 Music midtown not only hosts big international names, but it also provides a platform for local smaller artists.
 In other words, Music Midtown has something to offer for anyone.